-Christmas morning explosion in Nashville may have been ‘an intentional act,’ police say
+‘An intentional act’: RV in Nashville played a recording warning of bomb before explosion

-An explosion in Nashville sent multiple people to the hospital Christmas morning in what police say may have been “an intentional act.”
+An explosion in Nashville sent three people to the hospital and destroyed city buildings Christmas morning in what police say may have been “an intentional act.”

 At a press conference, officials swore to “find out what happened,” but do not believe the downtown area is facing any other immediate threats.